 In 2019, we were the proud sponsors of Elmer’s Travel Trunk.
 We had lots of fun, from taking part in the trail, to team days in the office to events on board our ships, and together our team and our guests raised more than £15,000 for the cause.

 Travel Trunk sailed to South America aboard our ship Balmoral in January 2020, and is now spending time with our friends at Fred.
 Olsen Travel on a tour of their Suffolk branches.

-Travel Trunk Elmer was designed and painted by Suffolk artist Angela Ashford.
+Owl Hands on Deck was painted by Suffolk artist Angela Ashford.
 Angela, who owns Ashford Studios, works from a custom-built studio in her garden in Trimley St Mary.
-Here, Angela reveals how she came up with the concept of Travel Trunk Elmer, and just how much she has enjoyed bringing him to life through art.

 Can you tell us a bit about you career as an artist?

 Over the years I have worked in many styles and mediums - you could call me an all-round artist.
 I have painted large murals in churches, portraits, cartoons, spiritual art (these are paintings that are based in biblical truths), and more recently have created ‘peep boards’ and hot off the press ‘paint parties’.